João Vasconcelos

-João de Vasconcelos Faria Gonçalves (born 26 February 2005) is a Portuguese professional footballer who plays as an attacking midfielder for Braga.
+João de Vasconcelos Faria Gonçalves (born 26 February 2005) is a Portuguese professional footballer who plays as an attacking midfielder for Primeira Liga club Santa Clara.

 Career

 Vasconcelos is a youth product of CB Póvoa Lanhoso, CB Fafe and Braga.
 On 15 April 2021, he signed his first professional contract with Braga.
 In 2023, he was promoted to Braga B and started playing in the Liga 3.
 On 15 January 2024, he extended his contract with Braga until 2028.
 He made his senior and professional debut with Braga as a substitute in a 5–0 UEFA Europa League win over Maccabi Petah Tikva on 1 August 2024.

+On 24 July 2026, Vasconcelos signed a three-season contract with Santa Clara.

 International career

 Vasconcelos is a youth international for Portugal, having played for the Portugal U19s that came second at the 2023 UEFA European Under-19 Championship.
 In October 2024, he was called up to the Portugal U20s for a set of friendlies.